Freddy Galvis: Major leagues

 When the Phillies traded Rollins to the Los Angeles Dodgers prior to the 2015 season, media reports speculated that Galvis and César Hernández were the presumptive nominees to start at shortstop for the upcoming season, likely seeking to bridge the gap between Rollins and J. P. Crawford, the top prospect in the Phillies' organization.
 Galvis indeed became the team's starting shortstop, where he would remain for the following three seasons.
 He finished the 2015 season with a .263 batting average in 151 total games played.

 Galvis had a mixed year in the 2016 season both defensively and offensively.
 He led all National League shortstops in fielding percentage (.987) and was nominated for a Gold Glove Award, ultimately losing to Brandon Crawford of the San Francisco Giants.
 Offensively, Galvis collected 20 home runs and 67 RBIs with a .241 batting average in 158 games played.
 On the other hand, his .274 on base percentage was the lowest of all qualified major league batters.

 Galvis played all 162 games in the 2017 season, including 155 games started at shortstop.
 On Opening Day, he hit a home run in the second inning against the Cincinnati Reds, one of 12 he would hit that season.
 Despite playing every game with the Phillies, Galvis slowly began to lose playing time at shortstop to top Phillies prospect J. P. Crawford following Crawford's September callup.
 Galvis finished with a .255 batting average and .690 OPS.
-He also performed well defensively, again leading National League shortstops in fielding percentage and being nominated for a Gold Glove Award, and again losing to the Giants' Brandon Crawford.
+He also performed well defensively, again leading National League shortstops in fielding percentage and being nominated for a Gold Glove Award, and again losing to the San Francisco Giants' Brandon Crawford.

 San Diego Padres

-On December 15, 2017, Galvis was traded to the San Diego Padres for minor league pitcher Enyel De Los Santos.
-He opened the 2018 season as the Padres' starting shortstop, and again played in all 162 games this season.
+On December 15, 2017, Galvis was traded to the San Diego Padres in exchange for pitcher Enyel De Los Santos.
+He opened the 2018 season as the Padres' starting shortstop, and again played in all 162 games.
 This included 157 starts at shortshop and five starts at second base, in a season in which Galvis batted .248 with 13 home runs and a .680 OPS.
 He also recorded the highest shortstop fielding percentage for the third consecutive season.
 At the end of the season, Galvis became a free agent.

 Toronto Blue Jays

 On January 29, 2019, Galvis signed a one-year, $4 million contract with the Toronto Blue Jays.
 The contract included a club option for the 2020 season.
+In 115 appearances for Toronto, Galvis slashed .267/.299/.444 with 18 home runs and 54 RBI.